-I suggest that the understanding of the liquidity problems in the current crisis requires theory to go beyond the Diamond-Dybvig (1983) concept of bank funding liquidity risk, to encompass market liquidity risk and its interaction with funding liquidity against a background of heightened credit risk (see also IMF 2008).
+We suggest that the understanding of the liquidity problems in the current crisis requires theory to go beyond the Diamond-Dybvig (1983) concept of bank funding liquidity risk, to encompass market liquidity risk and its interaction with funding liquidity against a background of heightened credit risk (see also IMF 2008).
 It also requires consideration of the impact of banks' policies of marking to market, risk management and balance sheet management (Adrian and Shin 2008).
 Market liquidity risk can be defined as the ease with which one can liquidate a position in an asset without appreciably altering its price.
 Institutions and markets were shown to be much closer integrated than in the past.
 Systemic market liquidity problems were only apparent before the sub-prime crisis during the Russia-LTCM crisis (Davis 1999, IMF 1998) - although in the case of Russia/LTCM the banks were relatively unscathed.
-I first describe the build up to the sub-prime crisis, as well as the crisis itself, before considering relevant liquidity risk paradigms.8
+We first describe the build up to the sub-prime crisis, as well as the crisis itself, before considering relevant liquidity risk paradigms.12

 Key developments in the period 2000 to 2007 include the accelerating shift by banks from holding loans on balance sheet to relying on securitisation (which in turn reduced the incentive to monitor loans).
 Banks held increasingly low levels of on-balance-sheet liquid assets and they undertook aggressive wholesale liability management to maintain funding levels.
-Banks also attempted to shift risk to off-balance-sheet conduits and structured investment vehicles (SIVs) in order to save capital under Basel 1 rules.9 These shifts occurred in a context of low global interest rates, arising in turn from high levels of global liquidity, which prompted a hunt for yield (for example, via higher credit risk in structured products and sub-prime loans).
+Banks also attempted to shift risk to off-balance-sheet conduits and structured investment vehicles (SIVs) in order to save capital under Basel 1 rules.13 These shifts occurred in a context of low global interest rates, arising in turn from high levels of global liquidity, which prompted a hunt for yield (for example, via higher credit risk in structured products and sub-prime loans).
 More generally, scope for securitisation (and the impression of liquidity it gave), high credit ratings on asset backed securities (ABS) and the seeming precision of risk models based on inadequate data, may have lulled banks into taking on more credit risk than they otherwise would.

 By 2007 there was a growing realisation of potential losses on sub-prime mortgages (that is, credit risk) as US house prices fell and defaults increased.
 These loans had been widely packaged into ABS.
 Investors, concerned not only about losses on the underlying assets but also lack of transparency as to how individual ABS would be affected, began to sell them.
 Sales led in turn not just to price falls but also market liquidity failure for the OTC markets for the ABS.
 As prices fell, trading became difficult or impossible, even among the lowest risk tranches of the relevant securities.
+This signalled the beginning of what in retrospect can be seen as the non-systemic period of the crisis, dating from August 2007 to September 2008.